 If these aren’t met, an audit is not mandatory.
 However, it has to be included in the company’s documents by default.
 So, at a beginning, we will de-register the auditor from the company’s documents

 If you’re setting up your company outside your jurisdiction, it can be intimidating to start hiring employees.
 However, hiring the right people is vital to your business’s success.
 Employment laws and regulations differ between different countries, that’s why it’s essential to work with an expert who specializes in the field.

 CompyCo caters to all your growing business’s recruitments.
 We meet your HR-service needs by offering unique, custom solutions to you.
 With our vast network of HR experts in Denmark and our team of experienced professionals, we deal with employment agreements, onboarding new hires, recruiting new talent, ensuring business compliance with local regulations, and offering payroll services.

 Non-resident employers can enjoy a quick, hassle-free procedure to hire value-adding Danish employees.
-We’re here to make that process easier for you so you can start your business operations promptly.
-If you only need to employ one person to work remotely in Denmark, we can help you avoid local company registration as an employer.
+We’re here to make that process easier for you so you can start your business operations promptly with your foreign company.
+If you only need to employ one person to work remotely in Denmark, we can help you avoid setting up a company in Denmark and register you as Foreign employer.

 With a highly-skilled, well-educated workforce available to you in Denmark, we oversee all HR applications so you can solely focus on your business’s success.

 Have any questions?
 Take a look at our HR services page for more information about our International HR services!